agrawalsam/SQSSendAndReceiveMessagePython/README.md

 # SQSSendAndReceiveMessagePython
-Using Python API to send and receive messages from AWS SQS.
+Using Python Boto3 API SDK to send and receive messages from AWS SQS.

 SQS in AWS forms an integral part of Event Driven Architecture.